 Our curriculum supports the needs of girls by offering them many opportunities in the arts.
 A conscious effort is made to use the work of women artists as examples in the classroom.
 The artists who exhibit in the Geissler Gallery are often women, and each gives a gallery talk to the student body about her experience and life as an artist.
 We also offer assistance in portfolio preparation to seniors for college admission.

-2 trimesters of the arts are required each year
+Two trimesters of the arts are required each year.

 Middle School Art 8

 In MS Art 8, students study the illustrative aspects of art.
 They explore ways to express their personal narratives through a variety of media, with a focus on drawing and painting skills.
 Sample projects include an illuminated letter, a clay vessel inspired by Grecian art, and a Pop art painting.
 The basic elements and principles of art are reinforced.

 In Grade 7 Art and Culture, students study the art of various countries and time periods.
 This class will investigate how people can express their traditions, beliefs and daily actions through art, with a focus on the use of symbolism.
 Students will create artwork in the style of each country studied.
 Sample projects include Chinese brush painting, Native American pottery and South American weaving.
 Different media are introduced as well as the basic elements and principles of art.

 In Grade 8 Art and Identity, students contemplate their identities, which are formed from many different components including nationality, gender, interests, culture, race, values, and our life experiences.
 This class will explore ways our identities can be expressed through artwork.
 As in Grade 7, different media are introduced and the basic elements and principles of art are reinforced.

 This study of ceramics will explore basic hand-building techniques of pinch, coil and slab.
 The potter’s wheel is introduced and students explore throwing basic bowl and cylinder forms.
 A range of decoration and glazing options are covered, including underglazes, sgraffito and wax resist.